Journaling Prompts and Ideas

 It takes a brave soul to do this because it forces you to see things from a new perspective.

-Think about a fight you had with a partner… and then take their side.
-I know, this does not sound fun (they were totally wrong, right?).
-But it’s really eye opening!
+- Think about a fight you had with a partner… and then take their side.
+I know this does not sound fun (they were totally wrong, right?).
+But it’s eye-opening!

-Pro Tip: This is an especially AWESOME journaling idea to try if you are going through a spiritual awakening or trying to live a more compassionate, spiritual life.
+This is a good journaling idea to use if you are going through a spiritual awakening!

-Put yourself in your mom’s/grandma’s shoes and write about how different things were back then.
+- Put yourself in your mom’s/grandma’s shoes (or pick a famous historical figure) and write about how different things were back then.
 Imagine you are that other person.
 What is your average day like (remember, they didn’t have Google!)?

-Now explore deeper.
-If you had lived during that time, do you think you would be the same person that you are today?
-Write it all out.
-What would you miss if you lived in that time?
-Would you be with someone like your current partner?
+- Now, explore deeper.
+If you had lived during that time, do you think you would be the same person you are today?

 Journaling Prompts: If I was _________ living in the year _____, this is what my typical day would look like (start with what happens first thing in the morning and write out the entire day until bed.
 When you’re done, reflect on your writing and notice if any “themes” stand out between your current life and this imaginary life.)

-Did you know that if your throat chakra is blocked you may have trouble speaking your mind?
-That means that it will be harder for you to feel happy because you won’t be living in your truth.
-(Big Aha moment, I know!)
+Did you know that if your throat chakra is blocked you may have trouble speaking your truth?

 Journaling Prompts: If I could change one thing about the world it would be _________ because __________.
-(Then go on to write how this would improve the world.)
+(Then write how the world would improve.)

-Get inside someone’s head.
-A parent, a spouse, a celebrity — anyone!
+- Get inside someone’s head: a parent, spouse, celebrity — anyone!